The links below will direct you to Google Maps for the most up to date information about Warrenville's Restaurants and Hotels.

 For those who like to walk, jog, bike ride, or horseback ride, the Illinois Prairie Path runs through the center of town.
 This highly recognized and well-used recreational trail has been the recipient of numerous awards and is nationally recognized.

-In the event of inclement weather, Warrenville's Park District Recreational facility located at 3S260 Warren Avenue offers an indoor track and numerous fitness and exercise equipment.
+In the event of inclement weather, Warrenville’s Park District Recreational facility, located at 3S260 Warren Avenue, offers an indoor track and numerous fitness and exercise equipment.
+Lifetime Fitness, at 28141 Diehl Road, also offers exercise and aquatic facilities, children-friendly facilities, and a gymnasium.

 Camping at Blackwell Forest Preserve, north side of Butterfield Road (Route 56), 1/4 mile west of Winfield Road and one mile east of Route 59; (630) 933-7200.